Red River Colony: American annexation plans

 The proposal was met with a significant amount of resistance from the inhabitants of the Red River as they were given the chance to address their grievances about the potential loss of land and becoming part of an American colonization project through a proclamation by the Governor-General of the dominion.
 Americans who supported annexation by the U.S. government tried to depict themselves as favorable figures in the eyes of the Métis by associating themselves with Louis Riel.
 The Rebellion was an unarmed conflict started by the Métis because Canada was attempting to claim possession of Rupert's Land without any concern for the grievances of the Métis.
-However, the main American intention behind their decision to support Riel and the Rebellion was an attempt to sway the Métis in favour of the annexation by the US.
-One of their tools was the New Nation newspaper which elicited rhetoric that advocated annexation by the US because it embodied the popular Manifest Destiny ideology.
-This was meant to help the cause of annexation, the idea being that their support of the Red River Rebellion would encourage local resistance against the Canadian government, and help swing local opinion in favour of independence – then ultimately America would step in to offer the protection of the United States government to the Red River Métis and assert themselves as the new leaders and Red River would become American land.
+However, the main American intention behind their decision to support Riel and the Rebellion was to sway the Métis in favour of the annexation by the US.
+One of their tools was the New Nation newspaper, which elicited rhetoric that advocated annexation by the US because it embodied the popular Manifest Destiny ideology.
+This was meant to help the cause of annexation, the idea being that their support of the Red River Rebellion would encourage local resistance against the Canadian government, and help swing local opinion in favour of independence – then ultimately Americans would step in to offer the protection of the United States government to the Red River Métis and assert themselves as the new leaders and Red River would become American land.
 They ultimately wanted to create a situation where the Red River could become American territory by allying with the discontented Métis Nation.

-However, this aggressive propaganda ultimately backfired upon the proposal of annexation.
-It created even more hostility towards the annexation party and the United States.
-This great emphasis on materialism never seemed appealing to the Red River people.
+However, this ultimately backfired upon the proposal of annexation and created more hostility towards the annexation party.
 The Americans became too acquisitive because they were eager to create a political union.
-This ultimately caused the annexation of the North West to fail, despite it being almost within reach.
-All this ultimately benefited the cause of Riel and the Rebellion.
+This ultimately caused the annexation of the North West to fail, despite its being almost within reach.
+It did, however, ultimately benefit the cause of Riel and the Rebellion.
 As a result, the Metis were able to successfully defy Canadian expansion into Rupert's Land.